GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 ---
 ```

-In order to easily visualize the outout of the trigger analysis we provide you with a
+In order to easily visualize the output of the trigger analysis we provide you with a
 [map template](https://giscience.github.io/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.html#map-templates) that you can be used as a base for your visualization.

 Check [here](https://giscience.github.io/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.html#map-templates) how to open templates and how to use them in QGIS.